-As far as fly fishing and some light tackle action go, Playa del Carmen isn’t really flat abundant, which is why your best bet is finding a charter willing to take you a bit more to the south, since the Sian Ka’an Biosphere, Xcalak and the Chetumal Bay (60-90 minute ride) are lauded as prime fly fishing destinations.
-Some of the previous visitors also recommend you visit the quieter areas of the local Playa beaches early in the morning, and try your luck with a fly fishing rod, armed with spinners or plastic lures.
+As far as fly fishing and some light tackle action go, Playa del Carmen isn’t really flat abundant, which is why your best bet is finding a charter willing to take you a bit more to the south.
+The Sian Ka’an Biosphere, Xcalak and the Chetumal Bay (60-90 minute ride) are all prime fly fishing destinations.
+You might also want to visit the quieter areas of the local Playa beaches early in the morning.

-Finally, beach fishing is a possibility, although most recommend you err on the side of caution and take a 20-minute walk south of the hotel zone, where a couple of remote beaches are located, as most hotel owners will be less than ready to let you fish as soon as the first beachgoers arrive.
+Finally, beach fishing is a possibility, although most recommend you err on the side of caution and take a 20-minute walk south of the hotel zone.
+This is where you’ll find a few more remote beaches.
+Most hotel owners will be quick to shoo you away as soon as the first beachgoers arrive.

 Located east of the shores of Playa del Carmen and staring back at the entire Yucatan Peninsula, Cozumel stands as Mexico’s largest Caribbean island.
-If for any reason you are worried about its fishing prospects, there are only two things you need to know – one, it is home to the largest reef system in the Americas, naturally vibrant with fish life, and two, almost its entire annual income comes from tourism, diving, and charter fishing: and let’s just say the island is doing very well financially.
+The island is nestled amidst the largest reef system in the Americas, naturally vibrant with fish life.